-I am a Hill Assistant Professor at Rutgers University.
+I am an assistant professor at the University of Illinois at Urbana-Champaign.
 Before that I have been a member at the Institute for Advanced Study, as well as an NSF Postdoctoral Fellow at Columbia and McGill.
 I completed my PhD in 2016 at Penn State, under the supervision of Winnie Li.

 Email: oxeimon[at]gmail[dot]com